ExistentialAudio/BlackHole/README.md

 ### Record System Audio
 1. [Setup Multi-Output Device](https://github.com/ExistentialAudio/BlackHole/wiki/Multi-Output-Device)
-2. In `Audio Midi Setup` → `Audio Devices` right-click on the newly created Multi-Output and select "Use This Device For Sound Output"
+2. In `Audio MIDI Setup` → `Audio Devices` right-click on the newly created Multi-Output and select "Use This Device For Sound Output"
 3. Open digital audio workstation (DAW) such as GarageBand and set input device to "BlackHole"
 4. Set track to input from channel 1-2
 5. Play audio from another application and monitor or record in your DAW